 - Sores that don’t heal

 Treatment for Sunspots

-This procedure is a non-invasive treatment that smooths away age spots by removing the dead surface layer of the skin (x).
-It may cause red or flaky skin for a few days.
-Microdermabrasion is often combined with a chemical peel for better results.
+This procedure is a non-invasive treatment that smooths away age spots by removing the dead surface layer of the skin. (x) It may cause red or flaky skin for a few days.
+Microdermabrasion usually combines with a chemical peel for better results.

 A chemical peel uses a chemical solution to exfoliate the skin and remove dead skin cells.

-People can prevent sun spots by limiting their exposure to UVB and UVA rays.
-Sunspots can be prevented by (x):
+- People can ward off sunspots by limiting their exposure to UVB and UVA rays. (x)